OS/2, Windows 95, Windows NT, Windows 98, DOS/Windows 3.x, Linux, Windows 2000

 You need an AC adapter and a charged battery pack to update the system program.

-If your computer is attached to any kind of docking station or port replicator, turn off the computer and detach it before proceeding.
+If your computer is attached to any kinds of Docking station or port replicator, turn off the computer and detach it before proceeding.

 Print these instructions or display on another computer.